 Besides being a productivity killer, manual time tracking isn’t immune to human error.
 Your workers could forget to switch on/off the timer, or to change the task/project they were working on, and you could be losing billable hours thanks to this.

-Luckily, with our employee time tracker app offers automatic time mapping which gives you and your employees a way out of this situation.
+Luckily, our employee time tracker app offers automatic time mapping which gives you and your employees a way out of this situation.
 Depending on your industry, and your requests, Insightful can detect on which project your employees are working based on the name of the file!
 How awesome is that?